-Adopted Child: You must enroll an adopted child during the calendar month the child is placed in your home or the two following calendar months; coverage will be made effective retroactive to the date of placement, and any premium increase associated with the addition of this child will also be retroactive to the date of placement.
-Coverage for an adopted infant will become effective the day the adoptive parents are legally and financially responsible for the medical expenses if bona fide legal documentation is presented to PEIA.
-If you do not enroll your child within this timeframe, the adopted child cannot be added to your coverage until the next open enrollment period.
+- enroll an adopted child during the calendar month the child is placed in your home or the two following calendar months; - o coverage will be made effective retroactive to the date of placement, and - o any premium increase associated with the addition of this child will also be retroactive to the date of placement. - Coverage for an adopted infant will become effective the day the adoptive parents are legally and financially responsible for the medical expenses if bona fide legal documentation is presented to PEIA. - If you do not enroll your child within this timeframe, the adopted child cannot be added to your coverage until the next open enrollment period. - provide documentation: - PEIA requires a copy of the adoption papers to enroll the child. - In the case of a foreign adoption, PEIA requires adoption papers in English, and may require an entry visa and/or statement from the U. S. consulate in the country of origin recognizing the adoption.

 Newborn Child: If you add a biological newborn child to your existing dependent life insurance policy during the calendar month of or the two calendar months following the date of birth, coverage will be made effective retroactive to the date of birth, and any premium increase associated with the addition of this child will also be retroactive to the month of birth.
-If you add the child later, you will have to submit medical information and be approved to obtain dependent life insurance coverage for your child.

 Adopted Child: If you add an adopted child to your existing dependent life insurance policy during the calendar month of or the two calendar months following the date of placement in your home, coverage can be made effective retroactive to the date of placement, and any premium increase associated with the addition of this child will also be retroactive to the date of placement.
-If you add the child later, you will have to submit medical information and be approved to obtain dependent life insurance coverage for your adopted child.